 During the semester that the student prepares for their comprehensive examination, the student will also be crafting their dissertation proposal per guidelines in the handbook.
-This will be submitted to faculty about sixty business days after passing their comprehensive exam.
+This will be submitted to faculty within sixty business days after passing their comprehensive exam.

-Students ideally will advance to ABD before the start of their 7th semester but absolutely no later than the start of their 9th semester in the doctoral program, as required by Rice University policy.
+Students ideally will advance to ABD (having completed the comprehensive examination and the dissertation proposal and dissertation proposal defense) before the start of their 7th semester but absolutely no later than the start of their 9th semester in the doctoral program, as required by Rice University policy.